Last Updated on May 13, 2023 by Rebecca Lake

 That’s the great thing about starting a VA side hustle–you can tailor the services you offer to fit what you’re good at.

-If you don’t know where to start with being a VA, Gina at Horkey Handbook is your girl.
-She has an awesome course on how to launch a VA business in 30 days or less.
+If you don’t know where to start with being a VA, Gina at Horkey Handbook is an expert on this topic.
+She has an awesome (and affordable) course on how to jumpstart your VA biz with minimal investment.